 ![]() |

-(a) GENERAL RULE
+(A) GENERAL RULE

-A taxpayer shall be entitled to an amortization deduction with respect to any
+A taxpayer shall be entitled to an amortization deduction with

-amortizable section 197 intangible.
-The amount of such deduction shall be
+respect to any amortizable section 197 intangible.
+The amount of

-determined by amortizing the adjusted basis (for purposes of determining gain)
+basis (for purposes of determining gain) of such intangible

-which such intangible was acquired.
+such intangible was acquired.

-(b) NO OTHER DEPRECIATION OR AMORTIZATION DEDUCTION ALLOWABLE
+(B) NO OTHER DEPRECIATION OR AMORTIZATION DEDUCTION ALLOWABLE

-Except as provided in subsection (a), no depreciation or amortization deduction
+Except as provided in subsection (a), no depreciation or

-shall be allowable with respect to any amortizable section 197 intangible.
+amortization deduction shall be allowable with respect to any

-(c) AMORTIZABLE SECTION 197 INTANGIBLE
+(C) AMORTIZABLE SECTION 197 INTANGIBLE

 For purposes of this section--

-Except as otherwise provided in this section, the term "amortizable
+Except as otherwise provided in this section, the term

-section 197 intangible" means any section 197 intangible--
+"amortizable section 197 intangible" means any section 197

-(A) which is acquired by the taxpayer after the date of the enactment
+(A) which is acquired by the taxpayer after the date of the

-of this section, and
+enactment of this section, and

 (B) which is held in connection with the conduct of a trade or